wynbennett/WalmartTicketService/README.md

 # Assumptions
-1. The TicketService should be able to be initialized with a venue layout file.
+1. The TicketService should be able to be initialized with a text-based venue layout file.
-2. The layout file may contain any typical stage layout and placement and therefore the seat selection process should account for that.
+2. The layout file may contain any typical stage layout and seat placement and therefore the seat selection process should account for that.
 3. The client requesting the seats would like those seats next to one another (contiguous).
 Therefore, I created a way to try to maximize the number of seats next to each other while still trying to provide everyone in the group with the best available seat.
 4. The TicketService interface should not be changed in any way.
 Therefore, I extended it to allow for a non-contiguous seat holding override.
 In addition, I did not modify the interface to throw exceptions but rather logged them with a logback logger.
-5. Clients do not need to communicate with the TicketService via RPC and may communicate within the same process.
+5. Clients do not need to communicate with the TicketService via RPC and may communicate using threads within the same process.
-6. Clients cannot request specific seats but must always go through the best available process.
+6. Clients cannot request specific seats but must always go through the "find best available" process.
 7. Seat pricing is not a factor.
 8. The TicketService should be able to handle thousands of clients without negatively affecting the performance of the machine.
 9. The TicketService should be able to be interacted with in an interactive manner.